cloudControl/documentation/Platform Documentation.md

 ### Image Building

 On each push to one of your branches a deployment image is built automatically.
-This image than can be deployed with the deploy command to the deployment matching the branch name.
+This image then can be deployed with the deploy command to the deployment matching the branch name.
 Remember for Git the default deployment uses the master branch.
 The deployment image includes your apps code as well as your dependencies pulled in by the [buildpack](#buildpacks).

-You can use the cctrlapp push command or your version control systems own push command.
+You can either use the cctrlapp push command or your version control system's push command.
 Please remember that deployment and branch names have to match.
 So to push to your dev deployment the following commands are interchangeable.
 Also note, both require the existence of a branch called dev.

 ~~~
 # the cctrlapp push command automatically detects Git or Bazaar